spatie/laravel-medialibrary/docs/basic-usage/associating-files.md

 The file will now be associated with the `NewsItem` instance and will be moved to the disk you've configured.

-If you want to not move, but copy, the original file you can call `preservingOriginal`:
+If you want copy, rather than move the original file call `preservingOriginal`:

 ```php
 $newsItem